unchainedshop/unchained/docs/source/getting-started/engine.md

 meteor npm run dev
 ```

 Open [localhost:4010](http://localhost:4010) to check if your meteor app is running correctly.
 You should see an **Login Screen**.
 Well, log-in!

 Username: admin@unchained.local<br />
-Password:   unchained#rocks
+Password: password

 You should see the following admin console in your browser (Yes, the UI can be improved.
 However, it's an admin console not visible to any customer).

 ![diagram](../images/gettingStarted/AdminConsole.png)

 [localhost:4010/graphql](http://localhost:4010/graphql) opens the graphQL playground for you to easily execute queries and mutations.

 ## (Step 3: Add a new product)

 > To test the Unchained Engine the next step will be to setup the test frontend project _Storefront_ created with [React.js](https://reactjs.org/) and [Next.js](https://nextjs.org/) locally.

 ## Summary

 What did we do so far?

 - [http://localhost:3000](http://localhost:3000) to see your web shop front-end (Storefront)
-- [http://localhost:4010](http://localhost:4010) to see the Unchained Engine admin control panel<br />Login with username: _admin@unchained.local_ / password: _unchained#rocks_
+- [http://localhost:4010](http://localhost:4010) to see the Unchained Engine admin control panel<br />Login with username: _admin@unchained.local_ / password: _password_
 - [http://localhost:4010/graphql](http://localhost:4010/graphql) to see the Unchained Engine graphQL playground